Journal of Pharmaceutical Sciences

 (t) Hazardous Materials.
 All hazardous chemicals should be clearly identified as such.
 Precautions for handling dangerous materials or for performing hazardous procedures should be explicitly stated and referenced.

 5. Proofs and Reprints.
 Proofs are sent to the author who submitted the papers.
-Authors are directed via email to download proofs from a secure FTP site unless authors request otherwise.
+Authors are directed via email to download proofs from Wiley Author Services.
 Proofs should be verified against the manuscript and appropriate corrections made.
 Substantial changes in a manuscript after type has been set require editorial approval and in some cases may be cause for re-reviewing.
 An order form for reprints will be sent with the proofs.
 Please return the reprint order form, along with a purchase order or check, to John Wiley & Sons, Inc. Reprints will be shipped within 2 weeks after the printed journal date.

 6. Publication Online.
-Articles accepted for publication in the Journal of Pharmaceutical Sciences will be posted in the Online edition of the journal (www.wileyonlinelibrary.com) as soon as author corrections to proofs are received and incorporated.
+Articles accepted for publication in the Journal of Pharmaceutical Sciences will be posted in Early View and then into the Online version of the journal (www.wileyonlinelibrary.com) as soon as author corrections to proofs are received and incorporated.
 This can occur anywhere from 2 to 6 weeks well in advance of the cover date of the printed issue.
 Authors should take this into account when planning their intellectual and patent activities related to an article.
 The actual date on which the article is posted online is recorded in a separate line at the bottom of the first page of the article in the printed issue.

 7. Corrections.
 If errors of consequence are found in the published paper, a correction of the error should be sent by the author to the Editor-in-Chief for publication in the journal’s Errata Section.